gmelchett/kittla/README.md

 ## Future plans

-Usually, I don't have plans for my hobby projects.
+As usual, I don't have plans for my hobby projects.
 I work on them as long as I find it fun.

 ## License
 MIT